 When we start Power BI, we are presented with a blank document.

 Click on ‘Get data from another source’ to popup the connector dialog.
 From this dialog, click on ‘Other’ then ‘Web’.

 Alternatively, you can access the Get Data -> Web from the toolbar by clicking ‘Get Data’ and then web.

 Power BI will open a prompt asking for the URL from which to fetch the data.
 Since we already have the query URL copied, we can paste it directly into the URL box and click the OK button to submit the query.

 Power BI will now run the weather data query and show us a sample of the results in a preview window.
-We can see that our forecast query returned many weather metrics including temperature precipitation and wind speed.
-These metrics are reported for every day during the 15-day forecast period.
+We can see that our forecast query returned many weather elements including temperature, precipitation and wind speed.
+These elements are reported for every day during the 15-day forecast period.

 When we click on the Load button, Power BI will fetch the entire forecast dataset and make it available for analysis.
 Once loaded, we can immediately begin using our weather data in our Power BI analyses.
 We can not only analyze the data directly, we can correlate weather with existing business data to make and adjust plans such as staffing levels, supply levels, optimal operating hours, and more.

 If you would like to learn more about using Visual Crossing Weather options such as history data, multiple location import, and use within other analysis tools please see our other tutorials.

 Using a scheduled query rather than a live query